akanainc/automation/com.akana.ps.automation/README.md

 shared across all containers that exist in a given environment.

 #### Build Database
-The _Create Container_ process can also build the Policy Manager database.
-This processing is controlled by the properties in the `[DatabaseSection]` part of the _Installer Property File_ shown below.
+The _Create Container_ process can also build the Policy Manager and Community Manager database.
+This processing is controlled by the properties in the `[DatabaseSection]` part of the _Environment Property File_ shown below.

 The scripted database build process is divided into two parts just like the database processing in the Admin Console: